 You can meet other people there, discover culture, enjoy a quiet drink or even try out innovations and technologies like 3D printing and virtual reality for yourself.
 As well as connecting people, the building links the Historic Centre with the Art Quarter.

 Various institutions work together and offer services at the site.
 They are known collectively as ‘the inhabitants of De Krook’.
-In addition to the city library, Imec (the Flemish research centre for nanoelectronics and digital technologies) and UGent are housed at De Krook.
+In addition to the city library, Imec (the Flemish research centre for nanoelectronics and digital technologies), University of Ghent and Urgent.fm are housed at De Krook.

 The building also includes a multi-purpose room, a study room and a reading café.